 The Dutch star designer Marcel Wanders, who is by now extremely successful with his own label Moooi, also collaborated with Flos several times.
 The elaborately designed and spectacular

 Skygarden pendant light range, for instance, reminds us of a stucco-decorated ceiling.
 The extravagant design of the Skygarden was awarded with the Red Dot Award.
 A quite unusual design object is the May Day designed by Konstantin Grcic.
-This extraordinary light in the form of a speaking tube cannot be classified as a luminaire and can either be used as
+This extraordinary light in the form of a speaking tube cannot be classified as a luminaire and can either be used as pendant light, a gooseneck light or as table lamp.
+The May Day is a further Flos light that was acknowledged with the Compasso d’Oro award.

 This Italian prize has been awarded since 1954 and is thus one...